dgc-network/Learning-Digitalcoin-from-the-Command-Line/01_1_Introducing_Digitalcoin.md

 ## Is Blockchain Right for Me?

-If you want to transact bitcoins, then obviously Digitalcoin is right for you.
+If you want to transact digitalcoins, then obviously Digitalcoin is right for you.
 However, more widely, blockchain has become a popular buzz-word even though it's not a magic bullet for all technical problems.
 With that said, there are many specific situations where blockchain is a superior technology.

 Blockchains probably _will_ be helpful if: